The Islamic Cultural Centre of Ireland and the mosque in Clonskeagh, Dublin

 In Ireland, Muslims come from a very mixed and diverse background.
 A large number are Irish-born, and they see themselves as Irish.

-Patrick Comerford (right) with Dr Ali Selim (left) and the former Archbishop John Neill of Dublin during a visit to the Islamic Cultural Centre of Ireland
+Patrick Comerford (right) with Dr Ali Selim (left) and Archbishop John Neill of Dublin during a visit to the Islamic Cultural Centre of Ireland

 So let me ask some questions: